-Requirements: All MPH degrees require the completion of the following MPH core curriculum and the concentration or track-specific curriculum indicated.
+Requirements: All MPH degrees require the completion of the following MPH core curriculum and concentration curriculum.

-Students in joint concentrations or in dual degree programs will be required to complete the following MPH core curriculum and the concentration curriculum.
+Students in joint concentrations or in dual degree programs will be required to complete the following MPH core curriculum and the specific joint or dual degree curriculum.

 The minimum total credit-hours required is 42-51.

 Visit our Graduate Admission page for more information on application requirements and deadlines.

 Public health includes everything in our lives that affects our health.
 It is a dynamic field of study that seeks to improve the conditions and behaviors affecting the health and well-being of communities and their individual residents.
 Some of the core values of public health are a philosophy of social justice, a focus on populations and an emphasis on prevention.